msmelissacz21/Milestone-One-Project/README.md

 # Milestone-One-Project

 How to play:
-Use the arrow keys to move Mr. Kitty around the map to collect treasures for points.
+Use the arrow keys to move Mr. Kitty around to collect as many fish as possible in the alloted time.
+The player needs to score 45 points by the time limit to win.

 Why this game was made: